MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/win32compatibilityappraiser-csp.md

 <a href="" id="windowserrorreporting-werconfigurationdiagnosis-wertelemetryoptin"></a>**WindowsErrorReporting/WerConfigurationDiagnosis/WerTelemetryOptIn**
 An integer value indicating the amount of WER data that will be uploaded.

-Value type integer.
+Value type is integer.

 Supported operation is Get.

 The values are:

--  0 == Data will not send due to UTC opt-in
+- 0 == Data will not send due to UTC opt-in.
--  1 == Data will not send due to WER opt-in
+- 1 == Data will not send due to WER opt-in.
--  2 == Basic WER data will send but not the complete set of data
+- 2 == Basic WER data will send but not the complete set of data.
--  3 == The complete set of WER data will send
+- 3 == The complete set of WER data will send.

 <a href="" id="windowserrorreporting-werconfigurationdiagnosis-mostrestrictivesetting"></a>**WindowsErrorReporting/WerConfigurationDiagnosis/MostRestrictiveSetting**
 An integer value representing which setting category (system telemetry, WER basic policies, WER advanced policies, and WER consent policies) is causing the overall WerTelemetryOptIn value to be restricted.

-Value type integer.
+Value type is integer.

 Supported operation is Get.

 The values are:

--  0 == System telemetry settings are restricting uploads
+- 0 == System telemetry settings are restricting upload.
--  1 == WER basic policies are restricting uploads
+- 1 == WER basic policies are restricting uploads.
--  2 == WER advanced policies are restricting uploads
+- 2 == WER advanced policies are restricting uploads.
--  3 == WER consent policies are restricting uploads
+- 3 == WER consent policies are restricting uploads.
--  4 == There are no restrictive settings
+- 4 == There are no restrictive settings.

 <a href="" id="windowserrorreporting-werconnectionreport"></a>**WindowsErrorReporting/WerConnectionReport**
 This provides an XML representation of the most recent WER connections of various types.